 Is it salmonella or stomach flu?

-It’s not always obvious when people have salmonella poisoning, as the symptoms closely resemble those of stomach bugs, such as:
+It’s not always obvious when someone has salmonella poisoning, as common symptoms — vomiting, diarrhea, fever and chills — closely resemble those of stomach bugs.

-“We certainly recommend that everyone who thinks they might have salmonella poisoning at least talk to a medical professional and let us know what’s going on, even if they don’t need to be seen,” Dr. Esper says.
-“Sometimes, you just needs some good old rest and plenty of hydration.”
+“We certainly recommend that everyone who thinks they might have salmonella poisoning at least talk to a medical professional and let us know what’s going on, even if they don’t need to be seen,” Dr. Esper advises.